 If a particular item you're looking for (article or book) isn't available at UNR, try requesting it through Interlibrary Loan (ILL).

 These articles are written by the researchers who performed the actual study in the lab or in another setting.
 They typically include methods, results, and discussion sections related to a single research project.
 These articles are considered primary sources.

-Case study - A detailed analysis of an individual or group as a model for a particular medical phenomena.
-Impact limited due to sample size, but can serve as an entry point to more detailed research.
+A detailed analysis of an individual or group as a model for a particular medical phenomena.
+These articles' impact is limited due to sample size, but they can serve as a starting point for more in-depth research.

-Review - An article that summarizes and synthesizes numerous original research articles.
-These articles are heavily used by researchers seeking to keep up with the literature around a topic.
-Review articles can be used to identify original articles/authors for further reading.
-Review articles are generally written by a researcher, but may include information about studies by numerous other authors.
-Review articles are considered secondary sources.
+An article that summarizes and synthesizes the findings of numerous original research articles.
+Reviews are heavily used by researchers who wish to keep up with the literature on a topic.
+These articles can be used to identify original research (i.e., primary sources) for further reading.
+Reviews are considered secondary sources.

-Systematic review - A systematic method that uses statistics to analyze the results from numerous studies.
-Systematic reviews are widely used in the health sciences, often to find a generalized conclusion from multiple evidence-based studies.
-Example: "85% of the studies showed a positive correlation with..."
+These types of studies employ a systematic method to analyze and synthesize the results of numerous studies.
+Systematic reviews are widely used in the health sciences, often to find a generalized conclusion from multiple evidence-based studies (e.g., "85% of the studies showed a positive correlation with...").

-Meta-analysis - A systematic method that uses statistics to analyze the data from numerous studies.
-The researcher will combine the actual data from studies with similar data types (i.e. males between 25-30 years old with vitamin D deficiency) and analyze them as a single expanded data set.
-PubMed/Medline treats meta-analysis as a subset of systematic reviews.
+A systematic method that uses statistics to analyze the data from numerous studies.
+The researcher will combine the actual data from studies with similar data types (i.e., males between 25-30 years old with vitamin D deficiency) and analyze them as a single expanded data set.
+PubMed treats meta-analysis as a subset of systematic reviews.